filecoin-project/curio/documentation/en/curio-cli/curio.md

    curio market command [command options]

 COMMANDS:
-   seal     start sealing a deal sector early add-url  Add URL to fetch data for offline deals help, h  Shows a list of commands or help for one command
+   seal            start sealing a deal sector early add-url         Add URL to fetch data for offline deals move-to-escrow  Moves funds from the deal collateral wallet into escrow with the storage market actor help, h         Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help